US childcare market, mapped

 Teacher staffing and credentialing

-Substitute-teacher marketplaces, CDA credential platforms, payroll and benefits providers tailored to centers, and background-check vendors who have to clear every staff hire to state-license standards.
+Substitute-teacher marketplaces, CDA credential platforms, payroll and benefits providers, and background-check vendors who must clear every hire to state-license standards.

 M&A advisors and search funds